 A Former Trump Adviser Is Charged With Acting As An Agent Of The United Arab Emirates

-Prosecutors say Barrack, 74, parlayed his close ties to the Trump White House to advance the interests of the United Arab Emirates.
+Prosecutors said Barrack, 74, parlayed his close ties to the Trump White House to advance the interests of the United Arab Emirates.

 Along with Barrack, Matthew Grimes, 27, of Aspen, Colo., and Rashid Sultan Rashid Al Malik Alshahhi, 43, a UAE national, are accused of acting and conspiring to act as agents of the Middle Eastern nation between April 2016 and April 2018.
 Grimes worked for Barrack at an investment management firm.

-Prosecutors say the three defendants did not provide the required notification to the U.S. attorney general that they were acting as agents of a foreign government.
+Prosecutors said the three defendants did not provide the required notification to the U.S. attorney general that they were acting as agents of a foreign government.

 Barrack is also charged with obstructing justice and lying to federal agents.